Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

    - :literal:`integratorSettings`

-      :class:`IntergratorSettings` contains the settings of the integrator used, as discussed in :ref:`tudatFeaturesIntegratorSettings`.
+      :class:`IntegratorSettings` contains the settings of the integrator used, as discussed in :ref:`tudatFeaturesIntegratorSettings`.

    - :literal:`propagatorSettings`